serverdensity/sd-agent-plugins/Mdadm/README.md

 Installation
 ---
-1. Check if you have pymongo installed.
+1. Check if you have mdstat installed.
 Run:
   ```
 python
 ```